Pawventures

 For cats with moderate to severe travel anxiety, consult your veterinarian about pharmaceutical options:

 • Gabapentin: Widely considered the gold standard for feline travel sedation.
 It provides significant relaxation with a high safety margin.
-Typically administered two to three hours before travel.
-Doses range from 50 to 100 milligrams for most cats.
+Administer 1-2 hours before travel (not 2-3 hours as older guidance suggested — the 1-2 hour window is now preferred for optimal effect).
+Typical doses range from 50-100 mg depending on cat size and vet recommendation.

-• Trazodone: Another option your vet may suggest, sometimes used in combination with gabapentin for cats with severe anxiety.
+• Trazodone: Another option sometimes used in combination with gabapentin for cats with severe anxiety.

 • Acepromazine: An older sedative that is falling out of favor.
 It sedates the body but may not reduce mental anxiety, leaving cats physically immobile but psychologically distressed.